swirlds-ryan/hedera-docs/tutorials/hello-world/hfs-files.md

 ## Complete

-Congratulations, you have completed this Hello World sequence! 🎉🎉🎉
+Congratulations, you have completed the **Hedera File Service** Hello World sequence! 🎉🎉🎉

+You have learnt how to:

+- [x] Upload a file onto HFS
+- [x] Retrieve the file from HFS

 ***